thecannawiki/cannawiki-js/src/wiki/Nutrients.md

 #### Molybdenum ####

 #### Chloride ####
 Chloride refers to Cl<sup>-</sup>, not to be confused with the toxic form chlorine CI.
-Essential for the proper function of [[Anatomy of Cannabis#Stomata|stomata]].
+Essential for the proper function of [stomata](/Anatomy_of_Cannabis#stomata).

 ### Acids ###
-Acids [[Nutrients#Chelation|chelate]] other nutrients making them more water-soluble and thus more available to the plant.
+Acids [chelate](/Nutrients#chelation) other nutrients making them more water-soluble and thus more available to the plant.
 Humic acid is commonly used to increase the number of nutrients that the cultivar can absorb.

 #### Amino Acids ####